 Logging in Using Two-Factor Authentication

-Once you have enabled Two-Factor Authentication, you will be prompted to enter the verification code that is automatically sent to you whenever you login to your Abacus account.
+Once you have enabled Two-Factor Authentication, you will be prompted to enter the verification code that is automatically sent to you via SMS or email whenever you login to your Abacus account.
 You will have the option to remember a device for 30 days.

 Changing or Disabling Two-Factor Authentication

-If you would like to change the delivery method for your verification code, make the change by going back to the Security tab and selecting the Change button.
+If you would like to change the delivery method for your verification code, make the change by going back to the Security tab and select the change button.
 There is also an option to regenerate a backup code if the current code is lost.